benwilcock/cf-cqrs-microservice-sampler/README.md

 $ cd cf-cqrs-microservice-sampler
 $ ./gradlew clean assemble
 ````

+> You don't actually need to have `git` installed if you don't want it, simply download a ZIP of the source-code instead and unzip it.

 > You **don't** need to install Gradle.
 The source code includes a `gradlew.sh` and a `gradlew.bat` file that you can use to run gradle commands.